Sustainable Community Development Lecture Series titled "Our Built

 Dirk Schneider, Chris Resig, and Adam Maurer.

-Specifically, the FLI is working with faculty and staff as well as community and business leaders to design and implement a program for undergraduates to complement their academic work in Environmental Studies, Architectural Studies, Economics, Public Policy and/or Urban Studies, and other areas.
+Specifically, the FLI is working with faculty and staff, as well as community and business leaders, to design and implement a program for undergraduates to complement their academic work in Environmental Studies, Architectural Studies, Economics, Public Policy, Urban Studies, and other areas.
 The ultimate goal is to better educate and prepare our undergraduates for the multiple directions to which their baccalaureate degree may lead, while making them more aware of their role as citizens and members of a community.
 To support this effort, the FLI and HWS offer students with a variety of academic and professional opportunities.

-ENV101: Sustainable Communities course surveys and introduces students to the concept of sustainable development as applied to real world communities.
-It not only focuses on the United Nation’s three “interdependent and mutually reinforcing pillars” of sustainable development—economic development, social development, and environmental protection—but also touches on intertwined subjects such as culture, education, public policy, landscape design, architecture, ecology, urban planning, and historic preservation.
+The ENV101 Sustainable Communities course surveys and introduces students to the concept of sustainable development as applied to real world communities.
+It not only focuses on the three “interdependent and mutually reinforcing pillars” of sustainable development—economic development, social development, and environmental protection—but also touches on intertwined subjects such as culture, education, public policy, landscape design, architecture, ecology, urban planning, and historic preservation.
 Rochester, Geneva, and other local communities in the Finger Lakes area serve as case studies to discern how cities and towns are working to become more sustainable; students learn about various opportunities to become civically engaged and involved within these communities.

 Sustainable Community Development Lecture Series titled "Science